bjornedstrom/fall-from-grace/README.md

 It runs on the side of existing processes, rather than below them (in contrast with, for example, `supervisord` or `daemontools`).

-This isa very early work in progress.
+This software is currently very early work in progress.

 # Rationale